rxdelta/voting/README.md

 Hidden voting system that originally made for SAMPAD commiunity.

-No one, even who is access to DB can not know who vote whom.
+No one, even who has access to DB can not know who vote whom.

 INSTALL